Senior research fellowship

 Costs for a supporting technician or junior post-doctoral research assistant can also be requested.

-Reasonable running costs can be applied for (consumables, small pieces of equipment up to £30,000 in value).
+Reasonable running costs can be applied for (consumables and small pieces of equipment up to £30,000 in value).

 Costs for the purchase and maintenance of laboratory animals can be applied for.
 Studies involving animals must provide adequate details on the number, species, strain and associated costs of animals to be used in the study.
 Justification for the use of animals and why a suitable alternative can't be used must also be provided.
 Arthritis Research UK is a signatory to the Concordat on Openness on Animal Research and supports the principle of the 3Rs.